gokulmInfy/m2x-arduino/README.md

 Post multiple values
 --------------------

-M2X also supports posting multiple values to multiple streams in one call, use the following function for this:
+M2X also supports posting multiple values to multiple streams in one call.
+To do so, use the following function:

 ```
 template <class T>